EscapistArcadia/Primitive_Micro_Devices/README.md

 mentors to keep track of your design process, and provides material for your final report and presentation.

-Though it is 8 weeks long, `mp_ooo` is a fast-paced MP with heavy dependencies between checkpoints.
+Though it is 8 weeks long, `` is a fast-paced MP with heavy dependencies between checkpoints.
 It is in your best interest to start early and stay synced with your mentor.